TUESDAY, MAY 25

 He cleared away the dirt and noted the direction the plow pointed.

 He marveled that the object was even here.
 Information within the 1909 field notes had revealed how horseshoes, mule shoes, picks, axe-heads, and, sure enough, plow points had been buried about four to six inches deep.
-Enough to remain hidden, but not enough to be undetected by a compass needle, much as a paper clip when near a magnet will start to act like a magnet.
-Pass a compass over buried iron and the needle reacted.
+Enough to remain hidden, but not enough to be undetected by a compass needle.
+Pass a compass over buried iron and the needle will react, much as a paper clip when near a magnet will start to act like a magnet.
 Martin Thomas had tested the theory while here a month ago with a new plow point and had recorded that it worked.
 Not nearly as good as a magnetometer, but definitely its great-great-grandfather.
 Only time had not been factored into the equation.
 Oxidation degraded magnetic abilities, so it was doubtful a compass would be of any use today.
 Thank goodness for modern technology.

 Expectancy clutched his chest.

 This was exciting.

 But it was also serious, as a man had died here long ago and Martin Thomas had been terrorized just recently.